29 Watling Street, EC4M 9BR

 In fact, the Great Fire of London turned out to be exceedingly good for business for Sir Christopher.
 However, he had actually been involved in repairing St Paul’s since 1661 – five years before the fire occurred.
 He came up with his first design for a dome in the spring of 1666 and it was accepted just a week before fire had turned two-thirds of the City into ash, St Paul’s included.
 So it was back to the drawing board for Sir Christopher who worked on the project for years – 36 of them to be precise.
 A job of that scale would be enough to drive any self-respecting architect to build their own pub.

 This is a typically cosy, wooded, black-beamed interior – just as you would expect from such a historical boozer.

 The other stuff

-Ye Olde Watling is a Nicholson’s establishment that offers typical English fare such as pies, fish and chips and Sunday roasts.
-You can also pop in for a full English (Scottish?) breakfast, or join in the Gin Festival which appears to take place for the whole of the summer.
+Besides the usual pies, fish and chips and Sunday roasts you can pop into Ye Olde Watling for a full English (Scottish?) breakfast, or join in the Gin Festival in the summer.